jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 It should be set at the outset that not all philosophers believe this;
 Nagel is hardly a voice calling from the wilderness.
 The impression that all philosophers speak in one voice is probably a consequence of market segmentation in nonfiction books.
 The number of people who read philosophy casually is vanishingly small; the number of professional practitioners, much smaller still.
 If you want to publish philosophy that is actually read, as opposed to mearly cited by some other philosophy publication, you have to print what someone wants to read.
-And what people want to read, apparently, is either justification for the sort of skeptical materialist outlook that has represented the dominant world view.
-There is an equally large section situated elsewhere in the bookstore given to sloppy refutations of this world view aimed at "people of Faith."
-Unfortunately this book, being one of the rare examples of a trade press book fitting into neither camp, has unfortunately been stuck in to the latter camp, in spite of Nagel's professed atheism.
+And what people apparently want to read is justification for the sort of skeptical materialist outlook that is defended by these publications, written for people who loath religious people or those who loath humanity and find Ayn Rand insufficient to the task.
+While there are dissenting respectable voices, they do not sell; at least, not as well as the sloppy religious refutations of this world view aimed at "people of Faith."
+Unfortunately this book, being one of the rare examples of a trade press book fitting into neither camp, it has unfortunately been stuck in to the latter camp, in spite of Nagel's reputation and professed atheism.

 While the reception given Nagel's message is unfortunate dismissal, my hope is that it will still prove one more voice of encouragement